svparijs/TYPO3.AccountManagement/README.md

 Securing your package
 ---------------------

-#####Routing

-To be able to address the login feature you will need to add these routes in the general Routes.yaml

-	-
-	  name: 'Security'
-	  uriPattern: '<SecuritySubroutes>'
-	  subRoutes:
-	    SecuritySubroutes:
-	      package: TYPO3.UserManagement

-######Securing your package

 To secure your package from unauthorized access you will need to add some policies in your Configuration/Policy.yaml.